Research Committee on

 The aim of this session is to evaluate how people connect and built new forms of identification,and embodiment,withinthe expanding of physical experiences, and individual (and collective) sense of time,inthis “movement-space”.The session holds this theme incorporatingnetworkedmobile experiences into one’s praxis of living, comprising bodily interactions mediated by technological networks, applications,and devices.

-Joint SessionsClick on the session title to read its description.
+Joint SessionsClick on the session title to read its description and the scheduled day/time.